kubernetes/community/sig-docs/README.md

 * Identify and implement ways to get documentation feedback and metrics
 * Help people get involved in the kubernetes community

-## Non-goals:
-* Do not endorse one particular tool
-* Do not recommend one way to do things

 ## Organizers:
 * Jared Bhatti <jaredb@google.com>, Google
 * Devin Donnelly <ddonnelly@google.com>, Google